-There will be a book signing following the talk.
-Wisdom of Clouds is open to the public and free of charge.
 After this entertaining and informative talk, you may never see the sky the same way again!

 This event is part of Schoodic Institute’s Tuesday Night Speaker Series that connects science with the arts and is made possible by a generous grant from the Maine Community Foundation.

 Pretor-Pinney spoke with local students during the day, and a cloud-themed pastel painting workshop was offered by Maine artist Tom Curry on October 7-8.